everythingapplejj/Jiwoong-Jung-s-Coursework-/README.md

 # Jiwoong-Jung-s-Coursework-
-This is my private repository that stores all my CS/ECE course projects and MPs.
+This is my private repository that stores all my highlighted CS/ECE course projects and MPs.

 Highlighted Coursework: